juanjo995/ADDRESS/README.md

 `sudo apt-get install zlib1g-dev`

-Now download and uncompress the **cfitsio** tar.gz file, you can download it from here:
+Now download and uncompress the **cfitsio** tar.gz file for Unix, you can download it from here:

 https://heasarc.gsfc.nasa.gov/fitsio/fitsio.html